 Based on our probes, a depth map is generated.
 The lighter colors represent areas with a higher mean reciprocal rank.
 In the line charts on the right you can see how the setting of a specific algorithm slider influences the mean reciprocal rank.

-Recommendations is just one of the many powerful ways to put the data you’re able to collect in BlueConic to work delivering more effective, more relevant interactions with your customers.
+Using recommendations is just one of the many powerful ways to put the data you collect in BlueConic to work delivering more effective, more relevant interactions with your customers.
 Let us know if you’d like to learn more.